Nobel-Justin/Oviz-Bio-demo/SV_Read_Support/markdown/SV_Read_Support-Manual.markdown

 + `read_meta_info`, stores all read meta information, e.g. `BX:NONE;INS:-12(3),15(2);DEL:-86(1),36(4)`.
   - `BX:GACACTAGTTAAGATG-1` is the barcode associated with the read.
   - `INS:-12(3),15(2)` shows the small insertions on reads. `-12(3)` means that the first base of the insertion has 3 base pairs and its index is -12, and `15(2)` means that the first base of the second insertion has 2 base pairs and locates at index 15.
 Note that the insertion sequence will not be displayed on reads, but marked with a yellow “inverted triangle” at the insertion position.
-  - `DEL:-86(1),36(4)` shows the small deletaion on reads. `36(4)` means that the front base of the deleted fragment is index 36, and the length of the deleted fragment is 4 bases.
+  - `DEL:-86(1),36(4)` shows the small deletion on reads. `36(4)` means that the front base of the deleted fragment is index 36, and the length of the deleted fragment is 4 bases.
 The deletion sequence is filled with red '-' on reads.

 # Display Interactions
 There are two types of interactions: *Tooltips* and *Download*.

 - **Tooltips**
-  Tooltips will show necessary information of object that the mouse points to.
+  Tooltips will show the necessary information of the object that the mouse points to.
   + __*Read*__: Current read and its paired read will be enhanced.
-Information to show: read id, read offset, wheather this read or its paired read is split read and reversed, attached barcode if applicable.
-If the read body is clicked, floating box contained above information will appear, users can select, copy, and paste the text they desire.
+Information to show: read id, read offset, whether this read or its paired read is split read and reversed, attached barcode if applicable.
+If the read body is clicked, the floating box contained above information will appear.
+Users can select, copy, and paste the text they desire.
-  + __*Gene Transcript*__: Transcript name, transcript start position, and transcript end position.
+  + __*Gene Transcript*__: Transcript name, transcript start position and transcript end position.

 - **Download**
   One SVG file will be generated when the '**Download**' button is clicked.
-Two themes are supplied: the default theme with dark background and the light theme with white backgroud.
+Two themes are supplied: the default theme with a dark background and the light theme with a light background.
 - **Light Theme**
   To use the light theme, please click the '**Light Theme**' button.

 # Sidebar Functions
-The sidebar provides diverse options to fine-tune the display, such as manage files, reset color, select SV event, and so on.
+The sidebar provides diverse options to fine-tune the display, such as manage files, reset color, select SV events, and so on.

 - **Files**
   + __*Upload*__: upload heatmap TXT file, and manage uploaded files.
-Note that duplicated file name will be alerted and given a random postfix.
+Note that the duplicated file name will be alerted and given a random postfix.
   + __*Choose*__: choose files uploaded previously.
-Note that this function is ONLY available to registered user (each account has certain storage).
+Note that this function is ONLY available to the registered user (each account has certain storage).
   + __*File Sets*__: NOT available to this page.
 - **Reads**
-  Select desired read to present.
+  Select the desired read to present.
 - **Transcripts**
-  Select desired gene transcript to present.
+  Select the desired gene transcript to present.
 - **Settings**
-  + __*SV Case*__: select the SV event and maximum reads number to show.
+  + __*SV Case*__: select the SV event, and maximum reads number to show.
   + __*Sort Read*__: choose read sorted by "Junc read index" or "Left read index".
-  + __*Read Quality*__: tick to display read quality and select quality format.
+  + __*Read Quality*__: tick to display read quality and select a quality format.

-*Manual version=1.2*, written by Miss.
-CHEN Lingxi and Dr. JIA Wenlong on 2020-03-11.
+*Manual version=1.2.1*, written by Miss.
+CHEN Lingxi and Dr. JIA Wenlong on 2020-03-30.